Keity Drennan: Miss International 2011

-She represented Panama in the Miss International 2011 pageant, held in Chengdu, China on November 6, 2011.
+She represented Panama in the Miss International 2011 pageant, held in Chengdu, China, on 6 November 2011.
 She finished as 4th runner-up.

 Miss Panamá 2016

-Drennan was selected in a casting made on April 26, 2016 where she was selected as Miss Panamá 2016 to represent Panama in Miss Universe 2016.
+Drennan was selected in a casting made on 26 April 2016 where she was selected as Miss Panamá 2016 to represent Panama in Miss Universe 2016.

 Miss Universe 2016

 Drennan represented Panama at Miss Universe 2016 where she placed in the Top 13.